mikgroup/bpt_paper/README.md

 <sup>1</sup> University of California, Berkeley

-This notebook reproduces the figures and processing from the manuscript "Beat Pilot Tone: Simultaneous Radio-Frequency Motion Sensing and Imaging at Arbitrary Frequencies in MRI" submitted to Magnetic Resonance in Medicine.
+The notebook <code>figure_plotting.ipynb</code> reproduces the figures and processing from the manuscript "Beat Pilot Tone: Simultaneous Radio-Frequency Motion Sensing and Imaging at Arbitrary Frequencies in MRI" submitted to Magnetic Resonance in Medicine.

-Author of this demo: [Suma Anand](https://people.eecs.berkeley.edu/~sanand/), sanand@berkeley.edu
+Author of this code: [Suma Anand](https://people.eecs.berkeley.edu/~sanand/), sanand@berkeley.edu

 ## Instructions